Prakruthi-G-H/password-generator/README.md

 # 🔐 Password Generator Web App

 This is a simple password generator website made using **HTML, CSS, and JavaScript**.
-It helps users create strong and random passwords.
+This application helps users generate strong, secure, and random passwords with a single click.

 ## 💻 Technologies Used
 - HTML5 – Structure of the web page